Threats to Connecticut Tree and Forest Health

 • Can impact human health, increasing the likelihood of contracting Lyme disease (specific to Japanese barberry),

-• Decrease larger biomass and carbon storage potential,
+• Decrease a forest's carbon storage potential,

 • Decrease biodiversity, and

-The Connecticut Connecticut Invasive Plant Working Group (CIPWG) maintains an Invasive Plant List of invasive plants in Connecticut, including trees.
-Since new, southerly invasive species are expected to enter Connecticut, it's important to stay up-to-date with your identification and knowledge.
+The Connecticut Invasive Plant Working Group (CIPWG) maintains an Invasive Plant List for Connecticut, including trees.
+New, southerly invasive species are expected to enter Connecticut, and it is important to stay up-to-date on invasive plant identification and knowledge.
+CIPWG's Invasive Plant Photo Notebook is a useful picture guide to these plants.

-As a starting point to learn more or find out how you might get assistance as a landowner to fight invasives, it is suggested you visit the website of the USDA Natural Resources Conservation Service (NRCS).
+As a starting point to learn more or find out how you might get assistance in managing invasive plants, it is suggested you visit the website of the USDA Natural Resources Conservation Service (NRCS).
+Control of invasive plants is necessary in Connecticut, but planting and encouraging native alternative species will also lessen the spread.
+There are many native alternative species to invasive plants.

 Birch tree with broken limbPoor tree healthFire in Forest